mCRL2org/mCRL2/doc/sphinx/developer_manual/guidelines.rst

 Feature macros
 ^^^^^^^^^^^^^^

-Mmacros should be avoided whenever possible and replaced by global `constexpr` boolean variables.
+Macros should be avoided whenever possible and replaced by global `constexpr` boolean variables.
 However, in the cases that macros are unavoidable (i.e., require introducing templates) they should be used as follows.
 The macro should be named ``MCRL2_`` as explained above and in the code we are allowed to check